-The first phase of the GBC Traffic Safety Program will include a public survey to estimate the extent of the problem in the population.
-Survey research is a valuable tool to assess trends in the general population.
 The survey will be administered using a combination of methods including telephone, postal service mailings and electronic media to gather data on the level of public awareness regarding traffic safety within the community.
 Telephone surveys will be the primary method of data collection based on an overall consensus in the scientific literature that telephone surveys administered by a trained interviewer tend to produce a better response rate and are more cost-effective.
 Since there is a potential to bias against households without land-line telephones, unlisted numbers or non-responders, surveys will also be mailed to households that cannot be contacted by telephone.
-In addition, a web-link will be provided on the Otsego County website for individuals interested in completing an on-line survey.
+In addition, a web-link will be provided on the GBC TIGER and Otsego County website for individuals interested in completing an on-line survey.

 Study participants considered eligible and enrolled in the GBC survey research study, will include Otsego County residents ≥18 years of age with a valid Michigan drivers license.
-Using the random digit dialing technique, a culturally and educationally appropriate survey will be administered during a pretest pilot to determine if the questions are understood by the respondent and answered as intended.
-This process will help the researchers to evaluate the survey tool and identify any potential comprehension; question sequencing or wording problems prior to implementation.
-Following the completion of pre-test validation procedures, baseline and one year post construction surveys will be conducted.
+Using a random digit dialing technique, the modified CARRS survey, which will be modified to meet the culturally and educational requirements of the community, will be administered during a pretest pilot to determine if the questions are understood by the respondent and answered as intended.
+This process will help the researchers to evaluate the survey tool and identify any potential comprehension, question sequencing or wording problems prior to implementation.
+Following the completion of pre-test validation procedures, baseline and one year post-construction surveys will be conducted.

 A total of 1000 randomly selected participants will complete the survey during the baseline and follow-up study periods.
 The number of participants needed to provide a representative sampling of the general population has been statistically calculated using a confidence interval of 95% and a confidence level of ±4.
 Participants will be asked to anonymously complete the GBC Traffic Safety Survey.
 Every effort will be made to ensure the confidentiality of the participant.
 Each participant will be assigned a study number and will not be identified by name.
 All personally identifying information will be excluded.
 Telephone surveys will be completed by a trained interviewer and directly entered into an Excel database at the time of data collection to avoid transcriptional error.
 Data from completed surveys received by mail or on-line will be manually entered into the Excel database by a process of double data entry to ensure the accuracy of the data.